marcelotto/sycamore/README.md

 ### Accessing absent trees

-There is another major difference to a hash, which is in fact just a consequence of the already mentioned difference, that the access methods (except `fetch`) **always** return trees, when asked for children: They even return a child tree, when it does not exist.
+There is another major difference to a hash: They even return a child tree when it does not exist.
 When you ask a hash for a non-existent element with the `[]` operator, you'll get a `nil`, which is an incarnation of the null-problem and the cause of many bug tracking sessions.

 ```ruby
 hash = {x: 1, y: {2 => "a"}}